 Undercarriage 7, and pass the Band over the Axle 11 and round the pulley 12 that is fixed to the Axle.
-Be sure to arrange the Band so that the Propeller Shaft rotates in a clockwise direction when the model is pushed forward along the ground Next push the end of the Axle 11 through the remaining Vee strut and screw a Nut on to each end of the Axle.
-Finally screw the Landing Wheels into position against the Nuts and lock them together by turning each Wheel and Nut in opposite directions by means of a Spanner and the fingers is locked in position by turning the Nut placed behind it in an anti-clockwise direction by means of the Spanner, while the Propeller itself is rotated in a clockwise direction by the fingers.
+Be sure to arrange the Band so that the Propeller Shaft rotates in a clockwise direction when the model is pushed forward along the ground.
+Next push the end of the Axle 11 through the remaining Vee strut and screw a Nut on to each end of the Axle.
+Finally screw the Landing Wheels into position against the Nuts and lock them together by turning each Wheel and Nut in opposite directions by means of a Spanner and the fingers.

+a clockwise direction by the fingers.